lemire/fastbase64/README.md

 # fastbase64

 **This is an unmaintained  software package that was used for research purposes.
 Do not use in production.
-[Use the simdutf library instead](https://github.com/simdutf/simdutf).**
+[Use the simdutf library instead](https://github.com/simdutf/simdutf).** The simdutf library has superior support for base64.

 ## Story